Spin-Mediated Mott Excitons: Formalism methods

-Normally one would determine $b$ so as to minimize the ground state energy.
-This is known to give $b^2 \approx 0.8$ for a 2D square lattice~\cite{Han2016Charge}.
-We shall instead treat $b$ as an independent parameter and calculate exciton properties as a function of magnetization (using that $m = 2b^2 - 1$).
+Normally one would determine $m$ self-consistently from the ground state spinon occupation: $1/2 - m = N^{-1} \sum_q \langle s_q^{\dag} s_q \rangle = N^{-1} \sum_q v_q^2$.
+This is known to give $m \approx 0.3$ for a 2D square lattice~\cite{Han2016Charge}.
+We shall instead treat $m$ as an independent parameter --- this is an approximate (albeit crude) means of estimating exciton properties as a function of magnetization.